Fire and Life Safety Division

 Fees for Plan Review

-The plan review fee is established by the State of Alaska Division of Fire and Life Safety as adopted in the Alaska Administrative Code: 13 AAC 50.027(c);
+The plan review fee is established by the State of Alaska Division of Fire and Life Safety as adopted in the Alaska Administrative Code;

 - upon application for a plan review, a plan review fee must be paid to the Matanuska-Susitna Borough (Central Mat-Su FSA is a deferred jurisdiction within the MSB);

-- the value of the proposed construction will be determined by the Fire Code Office using the valuation schedule, the plan review fee table and the plan review fee formula (13 AAC 50.027(c)(6)(7)(8));
+- the value of the proposed construction will be determined by the this office using the valuation schedule, the plan review fee table and the plan review fee formula (13 AAC 50.027(c)(6)(7)(8)), page 44;

 - renovation, alterations, and mechanical changes and fuel system installation and replacement valuation is determined by the project cost;